Like it or not, we leave our digital footprints all over the websites we visit.

-A marketing-qualified lead, or MQL, is a lead that has been deemed more likely to become a customer at some point based on their engagement with a company’s web content.
+A marketing-qualified lead, or MQL, is a lead that has been deemed more likely to become a customer at some point based on digital interactions they've had with a brand.

 A visitor will be “qualified” once they engage with marketing collateral to learn more about a company or its offerings.

 Downloading case studies, white papers, or other web content.

 Signing up for email marketing campaigns (newsletters and product catalogs are perhaps the most common).